pyhacks/assign-overload/README.md

     if __name__ == "__main__":
         main()
 ```
-This function will find and modify the current module's source code then execute it.
+This function will find and modify the current module's source code, replacing right hand side of assignments with calls to ```_assign_```, then execute the modified code.
 Once called, this function will introduce a new global variable to the current module: ```modified_source```.
 This variable will be accessible while both executing the original module and modified module.
 It represents the source code of the modified module.